cross-seed/cross-seed.org/docs/v6-migration.md

 #### qBittorrent

-Due to the limitations in place with qBittorrent and Auto Torrent Management, we've introduced and changed a few options for more granular support and configuration of the feature-sets we have added.
+Due to the limitations in place with qBittorrent and Auto Torrent Management, we've introduced a new option to support of the feature-sets we have added.

-If you are using Auto Torrent Management (AutoTMM) **in any capacity, we strongly recommend** that you enable [`v5Linking`](./basics/options.md#v5linking) and [`flatLinking`](./basics/options.md#flatlinking) to acheive the matching and linking behavior from v5.
-You will still be able to take advantage of the [matching enhancements](#partial-matching) in v6 with your [data-based searches](#updated-torrentdir-option).
+If you are using Auto Torrent Management (AutoTMM) **in any capacity, we strongly recommend** that you enable [`flatLinking`](./basics/options.md#flatlinking) to acheive the matching and linking behavior we've added to v6.
+You will still be able to take advantage of the [matching enhancements](#partial-matching) in v6 with your searches.

+`cross-seed` will inject all linked torrents directly to the [`linkCategory`](./basics/options.md#linkcategory) if linking is possible, otherwise direct torrent matches will behave the same as they did in v5.

 ### autobrr Update